 One of the most time-consuming aspects of clinical development is preparing regulatory submissions.
 The Investigational New Drug (IND) application alone requires extensive documentation of the drug's chemistry, pharmacology, toxicology, and proposed clinical plan.

-AgentCures' AI agent generates regulatory-ready documentation as a natural byproduct of its design process.
-Because every decision is tracked in Git and every analysis is reproducible, the documentation practically writes itself.
-This is not just faster—it is more reliable, because it eliminates the errors that inevitably creep in when humans manually transcribe data from one system to another.
+AgentCures' AI agent generates regulatory-ready drafts as a natural byproduct of its design process.
+Because every decision is tracked in Git and every analysis is reproducible, the documentation stays connected to the source evidence.
+This is not just faster—it is more reliable, because it reduces errors that creep in when humans manually transcribe data from one system to another.

 The Impact